JNavas2/Archive-Page/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Blank issue
+name: New extension issue
-about: Default issue template
+about: Report Archive Today service issues THERE, not here.
 title: ""
 labels: []
 assignees: ""